 Patients who struggle with teeth grinding may take dietary supplements to help.
 Studies have shown that eating foods high in vitamin b-5 or taking supplements of it may help regulate teeth grinding symptoms.
 Magnesium and calcium have also been shown to lessen patients teeth grinding and improve their sleeping.

 What damage can grinding teeth cause?

 Teeth grinding causes damage to the surface of teeth and can cause other health issues.
 These include chronic headaches, jaw pain, toothaches, and tooth damage.
 If teeth grinding is not treated patients will progressively cause more and more damage until enamel wears down.
 Once damage has reached enamel patients are at a higher risk to experience tooth decay.

 Stop Teeth Grinding Today

 Do you want to stop chronic teeth clenching and grinding?
-Call the Stewart Dental Group for comprehensive treatment at 704-255-4256.
-You can also schedule an appointment with us online today.
-Our professional team will work with you to stop your bruxism and treat any tooth damage.
+Call Stewart Dental Group for comprehensive teeth grinding and bruxism treatment at 704-255-4256.
+Alternatively, feel free to submit a dental appointment request form on our website.
+Our dedicated dentists in Charlotte, NC will work with you to stop your bruxism and treat any tooth damage effects.